The Spray That Actually Kills Sweat Smell in 10 Seconds (Tested)

 The Verdict

-If you searched "spray to remove sweat smell from clothes instantly," the answer is a fabric odor mist with Zinc Ricinoleate.
+If you searched "spray to remove sweat smell from clothes instantly," the answer is a fabric odor mist with Zinc PCA.
 ODORSTRIKE is India's pocket-sized version — 50 ml, ₹229 launch (₹579 MRP), made in Hyderabad, ships pan-India with COD.
 It dries in 10 seconds, neutralises rather than masks, and fits in any pocket.

 That's it.
 The category is small.
 The chemistry is settled.
 The tool exists.
 Use it before the next meeting.